Self-serving bias: Motivation

 Two types of motivation affect the self-serving bias: self-enhancement and self-presentation.
 Self-enhancement aims to uphold self-worth; attributing successes internally and failures externally helps people in their self-enhancement.
 Self-presentation refers to the drive to convey a desired image to others and make self-serving attributions to manage impressions.
 For example, they claim personal responsibility for successes but not failures in an attempt to influence how others perceive them.
 Motivation works in conjunction with cognitive factors to produce personally satisfying and self-preserving attributions for outcomes.

 Locus of control

 Locus of control is one of the main influences of attribution style.
 Individuals with an internal locus of control believe that they have personal control over situations and that their actions matter.
-Those with an external locus of control believe that outside forces, chance, and luck determine situations and that their actions cannot change anything.
+Those with an external locus of control believe that outside forces, chance, and luck determine situations and that their actions can not change anything.
 Individuals with an external locus of control are more likely to exhibit a self-serving bias following failure than those with an internal locus of control.
 The difference in attribution style between individuals with internal and external loci of control, however, is not as marked in successful outcomes, as individuals with both types attribution style have less need to defend their self-images in success.
 Airplane pilots with an internal locus of control were likely to exhibit a self-serving bias in regard to their skill and levels of safety.